Steelers RB Le'Veon Bell a no-show as deadline approaches

 PITTSBURGH (AP) - The Le'Veon Bell watch is almost over for the Pittsburgh Steelers.

 The star running back has until 4 p.m. on Tuesday afternoon to sign his one-year franchise tender and be eligible to play this season.
-Coach Mike Tomlin says the AFC North-leading Steelers (6-2-1) have not heard from Bell, but added the team understands there is a business element to Bell's decision to stay away from the team.
+Coach Mike Tomlin says the AFC North-leading Steelers (6-2-1) have not heard from Bell.
+But he added the team understands there is a business element to Bell's decision to stay away.

-The 26-year-old and the Steelers have been unable to come to terms on a new long-term contract in each of the past two offseasons.
-Bell, a two-time All-Pro, was scheduled to make $14.4 million this year under the terms of the franchise tag, but he has already forfeited $8.5 million.
+They've been unable to come to terms on a new long-term contract in each of the past two offseasons.
+Bell, a two-time All-Pro, was scheduled to make $14.4 million this year under the terms of the franchise tag, but he's already forfeited $8.5 million.

-Pittsburgh is rolling even with Bell out of the lineup.
-The Steelers have won five straight games heading into a visit to Jacksonville on Sunday.
+In his absence, the Steelers have won five straight games heading to Jacksonville on Sunday.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL